All about Kalispell Montana

 Kalispell MT Places to Live

 East Valley Estates can be found east of Kalispell.
 If taking route 35 from Kalispell towards Big Fork, East Valley Estates is about 4 miles east of the route 35 and route 2 intersection.
-Between the Phase I and Phase II developments, there are 45 homes in the area.
-Homes were built, starting in 2006 and there are still a few available parcels (as of this writing in September 2019).
+Between the Phase I and Phase II developments, there are 45 homes in the community.
+Homes were built starting in 2006.
 Each ranch home has between 1/2 to nearly 2 acres of property.
 The area includes gorgeous views of the mountains.
 The homes can be found on McWenneger Drive, Aeneas View Dr, Snowcrest Court, Montford Way.
-More information and current listings can be found (link to be provided shortly).
+More information and current listings can be found here.

 Village Greens is a community in Kalispell MT that provides golf-course living (Village Greens Golf Club).
 Homes range in size from 936 to 2810 square feet, and include both single family homes and townhouses.
 Some of the homes are right on the Flathead River, and there are still some lots available for new homes.
-More information can be found (link to be provided shortly).
+More information can be found here.

 Living in Kalispell MT